binfalse/GEMtractor/docs/application-note/README.md

 We would like to thank Markus Wolfien and Tom Gebhardt for creative brainstormings.

 ## Funding
-This study was conducted in the frame of ERACoBioTech project BESTER (031B0594B) provided by Federal Ministry of Education and Research (BMBF).
+This study was conducted in the frame of ERACoBioTech project BESTER (FKZ 031B0594B) provided by the German Federal Ministry of Education and Research (BMBF).